FontysVenlo/slides-and-report-template/README.md

 ## Why?

-- normal presentations kind of boring<!-- .element: class="fragment" -->
+- normal presentations are boring<!-- .element: class="fragment" -->
-- still differnces in the platforms even for MS power point, e.g. Windows, Mac or Linux.<!-- .element: class="fragment" -->
+- still differences in the platforms even in MS power point, e.g. Windows, Mac or Linux.<!-- .element: class="fragment" -->
 - Usually you multiple sources and multiple output documents so not only slides but maybe also papers you would like to provide for the students.<!-- .element: class="fragment" -->
 - These papers are currently in pdf form delivered to the students, and can also be simple pdfs of the slides.<!-- .element: class="fragment" -->
 - Solution wanted having one single source and decide what to have in the slides and maybe also additional and more detaillled information in a paper as pdf, docx or webpage.<!-- .element: class="fragment" -->